 Once you have downloaded and installed the software, you’ll have to add yourself as an employer.
 Before you do this you’ll need to already have a PAYE scheme set up (if you run your business through a limited company you’ll already have one), which you can do yourself on the main HMRC website.
 Note that it will take 5-7 days for you to have your PAYE reference sent to you.

-There’s quite a lot of information for you to fill in on the next screen, but it should all be information that you know already about your business.
+There’s quite a lot of information for you to fill in, but it should all be information that you know already about your business.
 Take your time and make sure all the details are correct.